Debating #brexit. Understanding ideological shifts and conflicts on social media

 In cooperation with ODYCCEUS

 Growing numbers of people form and express their opinions on social media platforms.
 How should we study these debates?
 How can we detect meaningful patterns in massive amounts of data?
-This evening features two speakers who address these questions head-on, in the light of the 2016 Brexit referendum.
+This afternoon features two speakers who address these questions head-on, in the light of the 2016 Brexit referendum.

 How was public opinion formed on Twitter in the period leading up to the Brexit referendum?
 Marco T. Bastos (Media and Communication at City, University of London) presents his research on identifying ideological shifts during the Twitter debate of those momentous months.
 As politicans, voters, and news media shared their perspectives, automated Twitter bots - often unidentified as such - fuelled partisan sentiments .